 There are more than 300 Council owned or administered green space reserves within the Waimakariri District, managed by the Green Space and Community Facilities Team.

-If you would like more information on booking one of our reserves, please read the conditions and requirements on the Reserves booking form (pdf, 2.8 MB).
-For further details, or to make a booking, please contact Council's Customer Services on 03 311 8900.
+If you would like more information on booking one of our reserves, please read the conditions and requirements on the Reserves booking form (pdf, 159.7 KB).
+For further details, or to make a booking, please contact Council's Customer Services on 0800 965 468 (0800 WMK GOV).

 Under certain circumstances, property owners having a boundary fence bordering a Council reserve can apply to the Council for a fencing contribution.
 This applies when an owner is looking to build a new fence or replace an existing one.
 You can find out more in this factsheet

 A contribution can only be made if an application to the Council has been assessed and approved prior to any work taking place.
 For further details, please refer to the documents in Related Information.
 If you wish to make an application, please contact Council’s Customer Services for additional information regarding the process or download the application form

 Read the Flying Remotely Controlled Aircraft (Drones) on Council Parks Policy.